 When replacing a window pane, try to buy the same kind of glass originally installed in the window so it will match the glass in the other panes or other windows in the room (this may not always be possible if you have an older home).
 Take a shard to your hardware store and ask your dealer to match any coatings or other features.

-Be careful when you work with glass, whether large panes or smaller pieces.
+Be careful when you work with broken glass, whether large panes or smaller pieces.
+Wear sturdy work gloves.
 Before you remove any broken glass, tape newspaper to the inside of the sash to catch any fragments.
 Also pad the glass with newspaper when you take it to or from the store.
-Dispose of fragments in your regular trash; window glass usually can’t be recycled.
+Dispose of fragments in your regular trash; window glass usually cannot be recycled.

 Apply more putty around the pane and use the knife to form a tidy seal.
 When the putty is dry, paint it to match the sash.